tr3ck3r/linklight/exercises/ansible_engine/6-more-roles/README.md

 ### Step 1:

-Revise the roles: statements to include and run our common rhel role first based on a conditional - a discovered fact ansible_os_family
+Revise the roles: statements to include and run our common rhel role first based on a conditional - a discovered fact ansible_os_family.

+Let's welcome to the party the pre- and post-tasks which might be useful for things we always want to do regardless of what else we run.
+Here we'll just use logger to announce the start and end of the run.

 ```yml
 ---